Uncover the Impact SEB has on

 There is a growing school of thought around the effect social-emotional behavior has on student achievement.
-The FastBridge formative assessment system recognizes this important connection and is the only solution to bring a view of students’ social-emotional behavior together with their academic screening.
+The FastBridge assessment solution recognizes this important connection and is the only solution to bring a view of students’ social-emotional behavior together with their academic screening.

 Learn more about the science behind our SEB measures and how they work within our integrated formative assessment system.